 Identify where the radiator hoses are.
 Generally, they are bigger than the other hose types and have a specific shape.

-Touch the hoses and squeeze them to check the condition.
-They must have a certain flexibility and springiness—a forklift coolant hose that feels soft, weak, or brittle should be replaced immediately.
+Touch the hoses and squeeze them to check their condition.
+They must have a certain flexibility and springiness—a forklift radiator coolant hose that feels soft, weak, or brittle should be replaced immediately.

 Park the forklift on a level surface and turn off the engine.
 Allow the forklift to cool completely before beginning any work.